The Gunny Sack

 eggs and halves on wood board with writing

 Let’s start by saying the perfect hard boiled eggs are the ones that you like prepared in the way you prefer.
-The thing is everyone likes to claim they have the perfect method for how to make hard boiled eggs but in reality, there are many ways to make hard boiled eggs.
+The thing is everyone likes to claim they have the perfect method for how to make hard boiled eggs but in reality, there are many ways to make them!

 egg halves on a wood board comparing minutes cooked